Telly Addicts: Spin offs

-The Telly Addicts format was re-used in 2002 for the UK subscription TV channel Challenge in the form of quiz shows Soap Addicts, hosted by Malandra Burrows and Richard Arnold.
+The Telly Addicts format was re-used in 2002 for the UK subscription television channel Challenge (which had repeated some series of Telly Addicts prior to this) in the form of quiz shows Soap Addicts, hosted by Malandra Burrows and Richard Arnold.
 However, the programme was not recommissioned after its 2003 series.
 Sport Addicts also existed and was hosted by Bradley Walsh and Celebrity Addicts was hosted by Lisa Rogers and Richard Arnold.
 Soap Addicts was when teams had to answer questions about famous soaps with clips and pictures.
 Sport Addicts also followed this but with teams answering questions about sports with clips and pictures and Celebrity Addicts was teams answering questions about celebrities with clips and pictures.

 In 2021, Paul Sinha's TV Showdown debuted on ITV, which is described as an updated version of Telly Addicts.
 The programme licenses the Telly Addicts format from owners Unique Television.

 Games

 Waddingtons produced two board game editions of "Telly Addicts" in 1989 and 1992 respectively.

 Three Interactive DVDs based on the Telly Addicts show were produced, featuring original presenter Noel Edmonds.
 The first was released in Autumn 2005, the second in Autumn 2006 and the third in Autumn 2007.

 A Telly Addicts video game for Nintendo DS, Nintendo Wii, PSP and PS2 was published by Ubisoft on 9 November 2007.

 A Telly Addicts app was also released for iOS in 2012, published by Island Wall Entertainment.
 The app has since been delisted.